Rajkanwars15/vfc/README.md

 <img width="1792" alt="Screenshot 2023-07-12 at 11 03 48 PM" src="https://github.com/Rajkanwars15/vfc/assets/89787756/5e977bb2-15f7-4fcc-8cc8-d1e18081d95c">
 Vertical Farming Company (VFC) is a vertically integrated urban farming business that utilizes innovative technology to grow fresh, sustainable produce in dense urban areas.
 Our mission is to promote healthier living, reduce the carbon footprint of food production, and provide access to locally grown, nutritious produce.
 This README.md file provides an overview of the VFC project.

+## Installation
+To set up and run the VFC project locally, follow these steps:

+- Clone the repository: git clone https://github.com/Rajkanwars15/vfc.git
+- Configure the project settings and environment variables as required.
+- Open your web browser and navigate to http://localhost:3000 to access the VFC website.

+## Technologies Used
+- HTML
+- CSS
+- Javascript

 ## Features
 1. Homepage gives an overview about the company